 Located in Denver, CO

-Snowmageddeon.
+Snowmageddon.
 Snowpocalypse.
 Snowapalooza.
-Whatever fun name you’re giving it, it’s a coming!
+Whatever fun name you’re giving it, it’s coming!
 Denver is expecting up to two feet this weekend.
-And as I am prepping for it, I starting thinking about dogs and how they react to snow.
-Some love it.
-Some (like mine), not so much.
-I think its pretty acceptable to say that cats are united on their hatred of it.
-But why?
-What causes some dogs to frolic and play in it like middle school kids on their first snow day from school?
-While others put one paw in it and immediately give you the “oh hell no” look and refuse to go out?
+And as I prep for it, I started thinking about why dogs love snow in Denver—and why some absolutely hate it.
+Some pups frolic like middle schoolers on their first snow day, while others give you the “oh hell no” look and refuse to step outside.

 Mason enjoying a snow day.